Transfer Pricing in Chile

-The transfer pricing regime in Chile establishes, as part of its formal obligations, that taxpayers who carry out transactions with related parties must have a Technical Study, pursuant to paragraph 3 of Article 41-E of the Law.
+The transfer pricing regime in Chile establishes, as part of its formal obligations, that taxpayers who carry out transactions with related parties must have a Technical Study, under paragraph 3 of Article 41-E of the Law.

 It also states that according to paragraph 6 of the aforementioned article, they may also be required to file an information return in accordance with the forms and terms established by the SII.

-It should be noted that since 2016, Chile has been adapting to Action 13 of the OECD BEPS Plan, introducing the Country by Country Report (CBC Report) as one of the three levels of documentation set forth in that action.
+It should be noted that since 2016, Chile has been adapting to Action 13 of the OECD BEPS plan, introducing the Country by Country Report (CBC Report) as one of the three levels of the documentation outlined in that action.

 Later, in August 2020, it introduced the other two levels of documentation, the Local Report and the Master File.

 According to Resolution No. 126 of 2016, an “Annual Affidavit of Transfer Pricing” must be filed on Form 1907, when one of the following cases applies: